shorbagy14/-learnitbro-dashcam-raspberrypi/README.md

 # ![](images/pi.png)

 ### Configuration:
+First, install Raspbian on your Raspberry Pi

-First, you need to setup the camera
+The next step is to setup the camera

 Open the terminal and update/upgrade your device
 ```